CommunityToolkit/WindowsCommunityToolkit/docs/services/Twitter.md

 ## Using the service on non-UWP platforms

+**Note**: Twitter and LinkedIn services already have their .NET Standard platform implementation.These interfaces are the NetFrameworkAuthenticationBroker, NetFrameworkPasswordManager, NetFrameworkStorageManager and NetFrameworkSignatureManager for Twitter service.

 To use the service outside the UWP platform, you'll need to implement some interfaces.
 These interfaces are the IAuthenticationBroker, IPasswordManager, IStorageManager and ISignatureManager.

 **IAuthenticationBroker**